AayushKhandekar/Data-Structures-and-Algorithms/Queue/Queue.md

         Check is the queue is empty before popping an element from the front.
 If the queue is not empty, remove the element pointed by the `front` pointer and increment the front pointer by 1.
 When the `front` and `rear` pointers are equal, it indicates that the queue is empty and hence we set both the pointers to 0.

+- Circular Queue :

+    1. It is a queue in which the last element is connected to the first element forming a circular structure.

+    2. In a normal queue, after enqueue-ing and dequeue-ing multiple times, the there are non-usable spaces before the `front` pointer.
+This problem is solved by circular queue.

+    3.